 Net Position: Net position represents the difference between assets, deferred outflow of resources, liabilities, and deferred inflow of resources.
-Net investment in capital assets consists of capital assets and capital-related deferred outflow of resources, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction, or improvement of those assets.
+Net investment in capital assets consists of capital assets and capital-related deferred outflow of resources, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction, or improvement of those assets and any vouchers payable related to those assets.
 Net position is reported as restricted when there are limitations imposed by creditors, grantors, or laws or regulations of other governments.
+Funds required to be set aside for the repair and maintenance of capital assets that were funded by State of Wyoming loans are deemed restricted.
 The remaining net position is reported as unrestricted.